 I started my MBA in Michigan’s part-time program and took a marketing job at a technology consulting firm to learn more about the Internet.
 The tech market tanked, and I moved into public relations at Michigan, learning about press release distribution, media pitching and media training by day, and market research, corporate strategy and leadership at night.

 After graduation, I combined my journalism experience and my business education by going to work for a major news organization.
 After about five years in marketing roles there, I became a part-time product manager, spending the other part of my time launching a marketing consulting firm, also called Newvine Growing.

 I am a self-made social media geek, having been blogging for several years now and enthusiastically adding Facebook, Twitter, Foursquare, Path and whatever’s next to the mix.

-I have lived in New York for six years with my husband, John.
+I have lived in New York with my husband, John, since 2006.
+We spent three years in Manhattan, now we call Brooklyn home.
 I continue to write freelance feature articles to scratch the writing itch.

 Why a blog about reinvention?

 I appreciate living life intentionally, paying attention to what I want and need most out of life.
 I launched this blog in 2009 in a sort of mid-life crisis, wanting an outlet to ask questions about what makes life meaningful and to profile people who inspire me.